mohansrikrishnaburada/ApexPlanet/README.md

 The celebration triggers if you score 3 or more out of 4 questions correctly.
 The project is optimized for modern browsers and responsive across devices.

-Author
-Created by Grok, built by xAI, on June 14, 2025.
-License
-This project is for educational purposes and can be freely used or modified.